sgsokol/influx/doc/install.rst

 Installation
 ============

 To use the software ``influx_si``, you'll need some dependencies listed bellow.
+They will be tried to installe automatically.
+If automatic procedure fails, you'll have to solve the underlying problem and rerun ``Rscript install.R`` from ``influx_si`` directory.

 The software was developed on Linux but can be used both on Linux (or other UNIX, MacOS included) and Windows platforms.
 If you are not used to install system wide environments like R or Python, ask your local computer